Nuclear Medicine Residency Program

 -

-Residents are actively involved in daily clinical conferences within the nuclear medicine division, attended by residents, fellows, faculty and researchers.
-These conferences include:
+Residents are actively involved in clinical conferences within the nuclear medicine division, attended by residents, fellows, faculty and researchers.
+There are biweekly resident run case conferences in which residents present the interesting and rare cases they have seen in the clinic.
+Our clinical conferences are a great opportunity to share advice and teaching points in a collegial environment and include:

 - Clinical Case Follow-up Conference